 Below is the API call and the response, showing that the form has 51 rows and the column headers.

-.
-In this example, I am starting from the first row "0" and retrieving only 20 rows out of the total 51.
+The URL will be Worksheet/Offset?code=&type=dataform&typecode=1996&start=0&length=20&metadata=false.
+In this example I am starting from row "0" and will retrieve only 20 rows out of the total of 51.

 {